sharat87/prestige/README.markdown

 ## Rough Roadmap

 - Close gaps in documentation, finish API Reference and link all mentions of API functions to this page.
-- A desktop app with NeutralinoJS.
+- A desktop app with NeutralinoJS or some other such technology.
 - A browser extension that, when installed, would make it so that we don't need the proxy anymore.
-- Dockerfiles for frontend and backend.
-Document a way to self-host with a single `docker-compose` command.
+- A Dockerfile for quickly running a self-hosted instance of Prestige with Docker.
-- Ability to open/edit documents from GitHub (and Gist), Google Drive and Dropbox.
+- Ability to open/edit documents from GitHub repos, Google Drive and Dropbox.
-- Rich editor features like auto-complete, JSON editing help, hotkeys to start new GET/POST/etc. request etc.
+- Rich editor features like auto-complete, JSON editing help, hotkeys to start new GET/POST/etc. request, snippets etc.

 ## Why the domain?